jack1142/Red-DevGuide/source/triaging-issues.rst

 Dependency Update       Adding/updating/removing some of Red's dependencies.

 Deprecation             This intends to deprecate some functionality.

-Docs                    Improvements to the docs (e.g. new topic, correction, etc.).

-                        Only used for issues and PRs that exclusively involve changes to the documentation.

 Enhancement             Something meant to enhance existing Red features.